datagrok-ai/public/help/develop/exercises.md

    TTTAGGC, 2021
    ```
    Hover over the `sequence` column header after the data is imported — if everything is done correctly,
-   you will see 'quality: dna_nucleotide' in the bottom of the tooltip.
+   you will see `quality: dna_nucleotide` in the bottom of the tooltip.
 Alternatively, you can
    find this information if you click on the column and expand the 'Details' pane in the property panel on the right.

 5. Now transform the previously created `complement` function into an info panel: tag it with `panel` and `widgets` tags
    and change the output type to `widget` (see an example [here](how-to/add-info-panel.md#functions)).
    This will instruct the platform to use the `complement` function for providing additional information for string values